-Graduate work in the Department of Education is offered leading to the master of arts in education degree.
+Residence Requirement.
 Full time teacher education students complete the program in one academic year.
 Students enrolled on a part-time basis may require three years or longer to complete the degree.
-The master of arts in education degree is awarded to candidates who successfully complete the following requirements within six calendar years of the date of initial enrollment in the Graduate School:
+The master of arts in education degree is awarded to candidates who successfully complete the following requirements within six calendar years of the date of initial enrollment in the Graduate School.

-- The Master Teacher Fellows program requires 42 semester hours for English, math, science and social studies areas and 48 semester hours for French and Spanish.
+Course Requirements.
+The Master Teacher Fellows program requires 42 semester hours for English, math, science and social studies areas and 48 semester hours for French and Spanish.
 The Master Teacher Associates program requires 39 semester hours for secondary English, math, science and social studies areas and 42 semester hours for K-12 French and Spanish.
 All courses must be approved, and an overall grade-point-average of B must be maintained.
-The course requirements must be completed in courses numbered 600 or above, with at least half of the total number of required hours in courses numbered 700 or above. - Research competence in Teacher Education includes a set of three courses that include both research studies and personal reflection.
+The course requirements must be completed in courses numbered 600 or above, with at least half of the total number of required hours in courses numbered 700 or above.

+Research Competence in Teacher Education.